mhmmd-attar/pbp-flutter-lab/README.md

 # Assignment 8
 ### Explain the difference between Navigator.push and Navigator.pushReplacement.
+`Navigator.push` pushes a route into the navigator stack while `Navigator.pushReplacement` pushes a route then removing the previous route (the current route/screen before the new one is pushed).

 ### List all the widgets you used in this project and explain their functions.
+1. Drawer
+2. ListTile
+3. Form
+4. TextFormField
+5. DropdownButtonFormField
+6. TextButton
+7. Dialog
+8. ListView
+9. Row
+10. Column
+11. Expanded
+12. Padding
+13. Align
+14. Container
+15. Text
+16. SizedBox

 ### Name the types of events that exist in Flutter (example: onPressed).
+1. onChanged
+2. onSaved
+3. onSubmitted
+4. onPressed
+5. Events handled with GestureDetector: onTap, onLongPress, onDoubleTap, onHorizontalDragStart, etc.

 ### Explain how the Navigator works in "switching" pages of a Flutter application.